adam-bubela/mdt-password-strength/README.md

 The `mdt-feedback` returns the password strength level.
 In the given example it would be `weak`, `fine`, `good` or `false` if the password is completely invalid.

-There must be at least 1 validation level which may be any identified by any array key, however each level must always have 5 integer values which stand for **minimum**:
+There must be at least 1 validation level which may be any identified by any array key, however each level must always have **5** integer possitive values which stand for **minimum**:
 - password length
 - number of uppercase characters /ABCDEFGHIJKLMNOPQRSTUVWXYZ/
 - number of lowercase characters /abcdefghijklmnopqrstuvwxyz/